Donate Today

 Sign Up For Reading Session

-On the day of your first scheduled Reading Session, readers should arrive in closed-toed shoes to protect their feet and provide better traction when walking through the animal areas.
-Parents and children will check in at the front desk, receive their name badges/lanyards, and get their Reader’s Promises sheet (reminders of the rules).
+On the day of your first scheduled reading session, readers should arrive in closed-toed shoes to protect their feet and provide better traction when walking through the animal areas.
+Parents and children will check in at the front desk, present their name badges/lanyards to the present ASSHS staff member, and get their Reader’s Promises sheet (reminders of the rules).

 Readers are welcome to bring a favorite book, but the shelter has a library of animal-themed books to choose from at each reading level.
 At the scheduled reading time, a volunteer will ask the reader to choose a colored cushion from the wall and a book from our library, if needed, and will then lead the parent and reader to the dog or cat area.

 Please note: If the weather is nice, the reader may read to the dogs outside.
 Please dress appropriately for outside weather.
-The reader will choose an available dog or cat to read to while sitting sideways on the colored cushion.
-The volunteer will notify the reader when the session is completed and punch their reward card.
+Staff will advise you to what cats and dogs are available to read to.
+The present staff member will notify the reader when the session is completed and punch their reward card.
 The reader will return the Reader’s Promises sheet, colored cushion, and borrowed book to the Paws & Pages area.
 Badges/lanyards will go home with the reader but will need to be brought back to each future reading sessions.

 *All of the steps above will be covered in the training session.

-Continue Reading Sessions to work toward incentives The reader will receive a name tag, lanyard, and a reward card to keep track of their completed sessions.
+Encourage your child to continue reading sessions to work toward incentives.
+The reader will receive a name tag, lanyard, and a reward card to keep track of their completed sessions.
 Every five punches on the card will earn the reader a dog/cat pin for their lanyard.
 To earn additional pins, they will be encouraged to see how many punch cards they can complete.

 Did You Know?